Sonic the Hedgehog 3C (prototype 0408)

 - Knuckles is selectable in 1-player mode.

-- Tails and Knuckles have incomplete super forms, since the art has yet to be made.
+- Tails and Knuckles have incomplete Super forms, since the art has yet to be implemented, thus Knuckles cannot turn Super by normal means.
 Likewise, Hyper Sonic is not in the game yet.

 - The ending sequences have yet to be implemented.